 What if the student does not have an existing Individual Education Plan but requires accommodations?

 In special circumstances, a student may require that accommodations be made in a particular course.
 If a student requires accommodations for reasons not outlined in an existing IEP, the student must submit a note from a consulting physician or other qualified professional.
-This document should indicate which accommodations are recommended for the student and the reason for the accommodations.Please contact the appropriate guidance coordinator with any inquiries regarding accommodations.
+This document should indicate which accommodations are recommended for the student and the reason for the accommodations.Please contact the guidance department with any inquiries regarding accommodations.